zethra/rush/README.md

 ```

-###Contributing
+### Contributing
-If you'd like to contribute to the project please sumbit a pull request.
+If you'd like to contribute to the project please submit a pull request.
 Help is very appreciated.